MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 - Use App Studio to import your application to Teams.
 To install App Studio, select **Apps** ![Store App](~/assets/images/tab-images/storeApp.png) at the lower left corner of the Teams app, and search for **App Studio**.
 After you find the tile, select it and choose **Add** in the pop-up dialog box to install it.

-In addition, this project requires that you have the following installed in your development environment:
+Also, this project requires that you have the following installed in your development environment:

 - The current version of the Visual Studio IDE with the **.NET CORE cross-platform development** workload installed.
-If you do not already have Visual Studio, you can download and install the latest [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/downloads) version for free.
+If you don't already have Visual Studio, you can download and install the latest [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/downloads) version for free.

 - The [ngrok](https://ngrok.com) reverse proxy tool.
-Use ngrok to create a tunnel to your locally running web server's publicly-available HTTPS endpoints.
+Use ngrok to create a tunnel to your locally running web server's publicly available HTTPS endpoints.
 You can [download ngrok](https://ngrok.com/download).

 ### Get the source code